lukepafford/ansible2/README.md

  I run Centos7 on all my servers, and my roles reflect this for simplicity.
 Running a different OS likely means you'll run into problems. ex - The repos role pulls down the "el7" repos for Enterprise Linux

-# ABOUT
-I've gotten better with Ansible, and scripting, and wanted to redo a lot of functionality.
-A lot of previous roles didn't consistently abstract the data through templates, making them pretty useless.
-Rather then fix my git repo (lukepafford-ansible), I'm just pushing everything to this new one.

-Feel free to use any roles in here if they look like something you need.
-I'm going to try and make sure each role has a *readme* specifying what variables need to be provided

 # CODEBASE
 Custom scripts used in roles will primarily consist of Bash, Python, and NodeJS